chenbadream/INT-ACT/doc/training_finetuning.md

 To see how we fine-tune the $\pi_0$ model, please refer to [pi_finetune_bridge.sh](../slurms/train_scripts/pi0_finetune_bridge.sh).

-Our scripts are all designed to be run on a SLURM cluster, so here we will break down the scripts so you can reuse them on your cluster or local machine without SLURM.
+Our scripts are all designed to be run on a SLURM cluster.
+Here, we will break down the scripts so you can reuse them on your cluster or local machine without SLURM.

-While not thoroughly tested, we believe that by getting rid of Singularity-related commands as we recommend in the following section, you can directly run the script to perform training and fine-tuning.
+Although not thoroughly tested, we believe that by removing Singularity-related commands as recommended in the following section, you can run the script directly on local workstations to perform training and fine-tuning.
 We use almost identical scripts for training from scratch and fine-tuning, with only differences in respective configuration files.

 ## SLURM Script Breakdown
 We will use the aforementioned script as an example to explain the components of an SLURM script.